 Hi, I’m Trudy — a certified ADHD Life Coach with over 25 years of experience in education, and someone who truly understands what it’s like to live with ADHD.

-✅ Masking — looking calm and capable on the outside, but feeling overwhelmed inside
+I didn't actually even realise this had a name, but I was often 'masking', looking calm and capable on the outside, but feeling overwhelmed inside.

 These were just a few of the struggles I’d navigated for years